 The following is a list of organisations who regularly provide writers’ courses and workshops.
+For a list of short courses currently being advertised, see our Opportunities for Writers page.
 Local libraries and County Council Arts Officers will also have information on creative writing classes in your area.

 The Irish Writers' Centre

 Run a regular series of writing courses in poetry, fiction, writing for film and television etc.

 Dollard House, 2-5 Wellington Quay, Temple Bar, Dublin 2

 The Big Smoke Writing Factory offers creative writing resources, classes and workshops.

 Offers class-based creative writing workshops, online creative writing courses and a manuscript critique and editing service.

 Kevin Higgins and Susan Millar DuMars run regular creative writing courses for beginner and intermediate levels.